Couple with dog enjoying their pensions

 Flexibilities

-The 2014 LGPS scheme offers a number of flexibilities.
-They are worth being aware of in case they suit your circumstances, but think carefully before altering any element of your benefit and consider taking independent financial advice.
+The LGPS contains a number of flexibilities.
+They are worth considering if they suit your circumstances, but think carefully before altering any element of your benefit and consider taking independent financial advice.

 You can increase your pension by: